sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

 #### Test the package
-- Create a new virtual environment and activate it
+- Create a new virtual environment in the demo folder (if not existing) and activate it
   ```
-  virtualenv test_release
+  virtualenv demo
-  source test_release/bin/activate
+  source demo/bin/activate
   ```
-- Copy paste the new package (`*.whl`) from the directory `pip/pykneer/dist` to the directory `test_release`
+- Copy paste the new package (`*.whl`) from the directory `pip/pykneer/dist` to the directory `demo`
-- Install `itk 4.3` if still needed:
+- (NOT needed anymore - Install `itk 4.3` if still needed: )
   ```
   cd test_release
   pip install itk-core==4.13.1.post1 itk-numerics==4.13.1.post1 itk-filtering==4.13.1.post1 itk-io==4.13.1.post1 itk-segmentation==4.13.1.post1 itk-registration==4.13.1.post1 --force-reinstall --no-cache-dir